telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ### ResizeCursor

-The __ResizeCursor__ property was introduced with Q1 2016 release version of UI for {% if site.site_name == 'WPF' %}WPF{% endif %}{% if site.site_name == 'Silverlight' %}Silverlight{% endif %}.
-Using it you could easily change the cursor used for indication that a resize operation is performing.
-That could be done initially or while resizing an Appointment for example inside the __CanResize__ method:
+The __ResizeCursor__ property was introduced with Q1 2016 release of UI for {% if site.site_name == 'WPF' %}WPF{% endif %}{% if site.site_name == 'Silverlight' %}Silverlight{% endif %}.
+Using it you can change the cursor that indicates a resize operation is happening.
+That could be done initially or while resizing an Appointment, for example, inside the __CanResize__ method:

 #### __C#__